A guide to global payroll management and best practices

 Outsourced global payroll management best practices

 The work starts even before you find a provider.
-Take your time in choosing your solution.
-On average, pay accounts for 50-60 percent of a company’s spend3 so you need to get it right.
+Take your time to choose an appropriate solution.

 Ensure that your payroll information can be accessed from anywhere.
 Many companies were adversely affected when COVID forced offices to close and their payroll professionals could not retrieve the necessary employee details.